brandur/sorg/content/nanoglyphs-drafts/011-home.md

 A thought that hits me hourly is that despite extraordinary events, this might just be one of the best self-development opportunities of all time.
 You know all those things that every adult claims to want to do but which is impossible because there's no time?
 Learning a language.
 Nailing down a healthy diet.
 Picking up an instrument.
 Writing a book.
 Learning to draw.
 This is it -- an extended snow day for most of humanity and the perfect time and excuse to stay home and do something constructive.

 In theory anyway.
-So far I've just been playing video games.
+So far I've been watching _The Sopranos_ and playing video games.
 I'm working on that.

 ---